Parmeggiani-Lab/elfin/README.md

 ./scripts/Shell/copyRelaxedPDBs.sh
 ```

 Lastly, invoke the ```./scripts/Python/GenXDB.py``` script.
-What this does is a bit involved, but all explained in my thesis.
-All pair reference frames are aligned to their first single module.
-As a result there will be a ```./res/xDB.json``` relationship database and a ```./res/aligned/``` folder.
-The latter contains properly aligned singles and pairs that will later be used to reconstruct Elfin's output structures.
+This script aligns each pair's reference frames to the reference frame of their first single module (e.g. ```D4-D4_j1_D64``` would be superimposed onto ```D4```), producing the ```./res/aligned/``` folder.
+This folder contains aligned singles and pairs that will be used to reconstruct Elfin's output structures in the final stage of design.
+Geometric relationships will also be calculated to produce a ```./res/xDB.json``` "pair relationship database".
 ```
 ./scripts/Python/GenXDB.py
 ```

 ## 7. Design Verification
 After running a shape design through Elfin's GA, you should find output solutions in ```./GA/output/```.
-Recall that smaller hexadecimal values in the file name corresponds to better solutions (due to score-sorted memory layout).
+Recall that smaller hexadecimal values in the file name corresponds to better solutions (they're just memory address of a sorted array).
 Here we shall use the default input as example.

 ```
 for f in `ls output`; do echo $f; break; done           #print best solution file name